FrancisBanville/ms_interpreting_probabilities/README.md

-As we try to navigate global biodiversity change, filling in knowledge gaps about biodiversity becomes instrumental to monitoring and mitigating those changes [@Gonzalez2022Monitor; @Abrego2021Accounting].
+As we try to navigate global biodiversity change, filling in knowledge gaps about biodiversity becomes instrumental to monitoring and mitigating those changes [@Hortal2015SevSho; @Gonzalez2022Monitor; @Abrego2021Accounting].
 However, cataloging species, populations and, in particular, ecological interactions (e.g., predation, parasitism, and pollination) is a substantial challenge [@Polis1991Complex; @Pascual2006Ecologicala].
-There are methodological and biological constraints that hinder our ability to observe all ecological interactions, leading to significant uncertainties in our understanding of these interactions.
-For example, the spatial and temporal uncoupling of species [e.g., nocturnal and diurnal species coexisting in the same space without interacting due to differences in the timing of their daily activities, @Jordano1987PatMut] and the large number of rare and cryptic interactions in a community contribute to these uncertainties [@Jordano2016Samplingb].
-More generally, a handful of conditions must be satisfied for an interaction to be observed locally.
-First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest [@Blanchet2020Cooccurrencea].
-Second, they must have some probability of meeting.
+There are methodological and biological constraints that hinder our ability to document species interactions, inevitably introducing uncertainties in our knowledge of unobserved interactions.
+For example, the spatial and temporal uncoupling of species [e.g., nocturnal and diurnal species coexisting in the same space without interacting because of different daily activity timings,
+@Jordano1987PatMut] and the large number of rare and cryptic interactions in a community, contribute to these difficulties in documenting interactions [@Jordano2016Samplingb].

+More generally, several conditions must be satisfied for an interaction to be observed locally.
+First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest [@Morales-Castilla2015Inferringa; @Cazelles2016Theorya].
+Second, they must have some probability of meeting [@Poisot2015Speciesa].
 Probabilities of interspecific encounters are typically low, especially for rare species with low abundances.
-While species' absolute abundances may impact interaction frequencies [@Vazquez2007Species], encounter probabilities are determined by their relative abundances [@Canard2012Emergencea; @Canard2012Emergencea].
-The probability that species meet each other also depends on their biological characteristics, such as the synchronization of their phenology [@Olesen2010Missing; @Singer2012GeoMos] and their discoverability [e.g., @Broom2005You].
-Finally, when species do come into contact, an interaction occurs only if their traits are locally compatible [@Poisot2015Speciesa], including their body phenotypes [@Bolnick2011WhyInt;
+While species' absolute abundances may impact interaction frequencies [@Vazquez2007Species], encounter probabilities are determined by their relative abundances [@Canard2012Emergencea].
+The probability that species meet also depends on their biology, such as their phenology [@Olesen2010Missing;
-@Stouffer2011RolBod; @Gravel2013InfFooa] and behavioral choices
-[@Pulliam1974Theory; @Choh2012PreRol].
-Interactions may also be influenced by the presence or prevalence of a third species [e.g., of a more profitable prey species, @Golubski2011ModMod; @Sanders2012Indirect].
+@Singer2012GeoMos] and discoverability [@Broom2005You].
+Finally, when species do come into contact, an interaction occurs only if their traits are locally compatible [@Poisot2015Speciesa], including their phenotypes [@Bolnick2011WhyInt; @Stouffer2011RolBod; @Gravel2013InfFooa] and behavior [@Pulliam1974Theory; @Choh2012PreRol].
+Interactions may also be influenced by a third species [e.g., a more profitable prey species, @Golubski2011ModMod;
+@Sanders2012Indirect].
 Documenting the location and timing of interactions becomes even more difficult when accounting for the spatiotemporal variability of ecological interactions [@Poisot2012Dissimilaritya; @Poisot2015Speciesa].
-Environmental factors, such as temperature [@Angilletta2004TemGro], drought [@Woodward2012CliCha], climate change [@Gilman2010FraCom; @Woodward2010ChaEco; @Araujo2011Usinga], and habitat modifications [@Tylianakis2007HabMod], contribute to this spatiotemporal variability by impacting species abundance and traits.
+Environmental factors, such as temperature [@Angilletta2004TemGro], drought [@Woodward2012CliCha], climate change [@Gilman2010FraCom; @Woodward2010ChaEco;
+@Araujo2011Usinga], and habitat modifications [@Tylianakis2007HabMod],
+contribute to this spatiotemporal variability by impacting species abundance and traits.
 Even after satisfying all these conditions, there remains a possibility that the interaction does not occur locally, either due to the intricate nature of the system or simply by chance.
-If it does occur, it might still go unnoticed, particularly if it happens infrequently.
+If it does occur, it might go undetected, particularly if it happens infrequently.
 In this context, it is unsurprising that our knowledge of ecological interactions remains limited [@Hortal2015SevSho] despite extensive biodiversity data collection [@Schmeller2015GloTer].

 Knowing the biological capacity of two species to interact directly (via e.g., trophic interactions) is necessary but not sufficient for inferring their